dunstad/roboserver/readme2.md

 ### Server

-You should probably skip this section unless you run your own Minecraft server and want to let your players access the Roboserver from their browser.
+You should probably skip to the Robot section of this readme unless you run your own Minecraft server and want to let your players access the Roboserver from their browser.

+1. Install Node.js and npm.
+2. Clone this repository.
+3. Run ```npm install``` in the project directory.
+4. Rename ```public/js/config.example.js``` to ```public/js/config.js``` and optionally change the settings inside.
+5. Run ```npm run server``` in the project directory.

+Congratulations, you're halfway done!

 ### Robot